ATTEMPT: Parameter-Efficient Multi-task Tuning via Attentional Mixtures of Soft Prompts: Related Work

-\paragraph{Parameter-efficient transfer learning.} In addition to the approaches discussed in the previous sections~\cite{pmlr-v97-houlsby19a,zaken2021bitfit,li-liang-2021-prefix,lester-etal-2021-power,vu2021spot}, many parameter-efficient transfer approaches have been introduced recently.
-AdapterFusion~\cite{pfeiffer-etal-2021-adapterfusion} attempts to compose multiple different adapters by learning task-specific compositions on each task after training adapters individually. \citet{qin-eisner-2021-learning} also introduce data-dependent mixture of soft prompt modeling, where they ensemble predictions given different prompts. \ours~directly produces instance-wise prompts by interpolating multiple prompts, removing the necessity of running multiple forward passes for a single input.
-IDPG~\cite{wu2022idpg} and Instance-Dependent Prompt Tuning~\cite{levine2022standing} learn to generate instance-wise prompts given encoded input.
-Particularly Instance-Dependent Prompt Tuning tries to achieve parameter-efficient multi-task learning and trains the generator component in a multi-task manner.
-Our main focus is transferring knowledge from multiple tasks in a non-destructive manner rather than learning to generate them from scratch, and also much more parameter-efficient. {Concurrent to our work, \citet{liu2022few} introduce (IA)$^3$ that multiplies intermediate activation by learned vectors for parameter-efficient few-shot learning. } HyperFormer~\cite{karimi-mahabadi-etal-2021-parameter} and HyperDecoder~\cite{ivison2022hyperdecoders} train a shared hyper network to generate adapters for parameter-efficient multi-task learning.
+\paragraph{Parameter-efficient tuning.} Here, we enlist additional parameter-efficient tuning methods that are close to our work.
+AdapterFusion~\cite{pfeiffer-etal-2021-adapterfusion} compose multiple different adapters by learning task-specific compositions on each task, and \citet{friedman-etal-2021-single} take an average of multiple adapter layers after training adapters individually on different QA datasets.
+HyperFormer~\cite{karimi-mahabadi-etal-2021-parameter_custom} and HyperDecoder~\cite{ivison2022hyperdecoders} train a shared hyper network to generate parameters of adapter layers. \citet{qin-eisner-2021-learning} introduce mixture of soft prompts, where predictions given different prompts are ensembled for the same knowledge base relationship types.
+IDPG~\cite{wu2022idpg} and Instance-Dependent Prompt Tuning~\cite{levine2022standing} learn to generate instance-wise prompts given the input encoded by LMs.
+Compared to the previous work, our main focus is transferring knowledge from multiple tasks to produce soft prompts rather than learning to generate them from scratch, and is much more efficient in terms of parameters and inference time.

+Concurrent to our work, \citet{liu2022few} introduce (IA)$^3$ that multiplies intermediate activation by learned vectors for few-shot learning. {\citet{wang2022learning} shows that combining a set of prompts retrieved from the prompt pool by a key-value mechanism yields competitive performance in computer vision continual learning. } For generation tasks, \citet{li2022learning} transfer multiple source prompts using multi-key memory network for prompt clustering and multi-head attention taking another LM output. {In contrast, we present an efficient multi-task tuning that is effective in diverse NLP tasks.
+More importantly, prior work often relies on priors such as pre-computed clusters or another LM's predictions of which tasks should be used as source tasks. \ours~removes the necessity of such priors by training an attention layer that learn to focus on relevant source tasks.}

+{Several recent lines of research attempt to adapt a massive multi-task LM trained with instructions or demonstrations to a new task without any parameter updates~\cite{sanh2022multitask,min2021metaicl,wang2022benchmarking,wei2022finetuned}.
+The main focus of this paper is how to efficiently transfer rich multi-task knowledge from source tasks to target tasks with training data during target task training, while those work often emphasize on zero or few-shot transfer without any parameter updates.}